MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-network-controller.md

 ### Customize the template

-You can specify the product key in the service template, and enable dynamic IP if you want to use DHCP for management logical network connectivity.
+You can customize the service template to meet any specific requirements related to your organization, such as product key, IP assignment, DHCP, MAC Spoofing and High availability.
+You can also customize properties for objects such as host groups, host clusters, service instances.

+As an example, here are the steps to enter the product key, enable DHCP and high availability:

-1. In the VMM library, select the service template, and open it in designer mode.
+1. In the VMM library, select the service template, and open it in **designer mode**.
-2. Double-click on the computer tier to open the Windows Server Network Controller Properties wizard.
+2. Double-click the computer tier to open the Windows Server Network Controller Properties page.
-3. To specify a product key, click **Product Key**, and specify the key shared by CCEP.
+3. To specify a product key, click **OS Configuration** > **Product Key**, and specify the key shared by CCEP.
+5. To enable high availability, click **Hardware configuration** > **Availability**, select the **Make the Virtual machine highly available** check box.
-4. To enable dynamic IP configuration in case you want to leverage DHCP for network controller management, click on the adapter, and change the IPV4 address type to **Dynamic**.
+5. To enable dynamic IP configuration and leverage DHCP for network controller management, click network adapter on the designer, and change the IPV4 address type to **Dynamic**.
-5. To enable high availability, click **Network Control Application**, under **Hardware configuration** > **Availability**, select the **Make the Virtual machine highly available** check box.

 **Note**:
 - If you customize the template for high availability, ensure you deploy this on clustered nodes.
 - While configuring your Network Controller and specifying FQDN as the REST name, don’t pre-create Host A record for your primary NC node in your DNS.
 This may impact Network Controller connectivity once primary NC node changes.
-This is applicable even if you are deploying NC using SDN Express or VMM Express script.
+This is applicable even if you are deploying the NC by using the SDN Express or VMM Express script.

 ## Deploy the network controller